Financial-Times/coco-neo4j-backup/README.md

 To run a backup (using the `semantic` cluster as an example), you will need the following:

-* A basic understanding of Lniux, the console and how to execute SSH commands, with the appropriate software (PuTTY, Linux/Mac) to do so.
+* A basic understanding of Linux, the console and how to execute SSH commands, with the appropriate software (PuTTY, Linux/Mac) to do so.
 * Permission to access the cluster whose database you are trying to back up.
 (Trying to execute the first SSH command should tell you whether you have this or not.)
 * Ideally, access to the AWS InfraProd account, so that you can verify that your backup has been created.
+* Ideally, a basic understanding of CoCo and the UPP stack, so that you are aware of the rough impact of the commands that you are executing.

 1. SSH to the cluster:

         ssh core@semantic-tunnel-up.ft.com

+1. Warn people in the appropriate Slack channel (e.g. [#coco](https://financialtimes.slack.com/messages/coco/)) that you are about to stop the deployer in that cluster and run a backup.

-1. Stop the deployer, red ingester, and red annotators, then run the backup and watch the logs (it should take about half an hour):
+1. Once you are satisfied that people are happy that you are running a backup, stop the deployer, red ingester, and red annotators, then run the backup and watch the logs (it should take about half an hour):

         fleetctl stop deployer.service content-ingester-neo4j-red@1.service v1-content-annotator-red@1.service v2-content-annotator-red@1.service \
             && fleetctl start neo4j-backup.service \